Horse64/core.horse64.org/docs/Language Specs/Grammar.md

 like a `;` at the end, others like the [Python programming language](https://python.org) have a statement terminating character for at least optional use.
-This is not the case in Horse64, statements just end where they naturally end.
+This is not the case in Horse64, statements just end where they naturally end, and there is no optional character to end them more explicitly.

 ### No significant whitespace